lucas-ubm/sec_analysis/README.md

 - To execute the full pipeline, run `python extract_mentions.py --config=example_config.json`.
 This will automatically run each of the three modules consecutively.
 If the download or extraction is interrupted, re-running the pipeline will only execute the remaining tasks instead of starting from scratch.

 ## Citation
-An EDGAR-CRAWLER paper is on its way.
+A paper is on its way.
 Until then, please cite the relevant EDGAR-CORPUS paper published at the [3rd Economics and Natural Language Processing (ECONLP) workshop](https://lt3.ugent.be/econlp/) at EMNLP 2021 (Punta Cana, Dominican Republic):
 ```
 @inproceedings{loukas-etal-2021-edgar,
     title = "{EDGAR}-{CORPUS}: Billions of Tokens Make The World Go Round",